loki3/flexagonator/docs/draw-apis.md

 The routines for drawing unfolded flexagons take the internal of structure of the flexagon as described in [pat notation](pat-notation.md) and figure out how to turn it into an unfolded strip.

+There's also a function for drawing the graph of states accessible by just using the pinch flex.

 ## Drawing a folded flexagon